 This Erva ground-level birdbath is easy to clean, with replacement pans available in a variety of colors.
 The basin is made from BPA-free, USA-made plastic with steel legs.
 It's stable enough to sit on a deck or the ground.
-For a ground-level bath with more traditional style and high durability, consider the fiber clay bird bowl with small base, Shenstone theatre bird bath and drinker, or echoes bird bath.
+For a ground-level bath with more traditional style and high durability, consider the Shenstone theatre bird bath and drinker or echoes bird bath.

 Who doesn't love hanging out in a hot tub?
 This heated birdbath is perfect for the colder months when water easily freezes and is a limited resource.
 Your winter birds will thank you for this warm oasis with frequent visits and entertaining antics.
 This heated dish insert is compatible for use with all types of Erva bird bath frames as well.

 Place a birdbath dripper over your birdbath.
 Birds will be drawn to the ripples forming on the surface of the water.
-The dripper uses only one pint of water per hour, turning your birdbath into the place to be.
+The dripper uses less water, turning your birdbath into the place to be.

 This birdbath accessory comes with an agitator that creates continuous rippling in the water.
 This prevents mosquitoes from laying their eggs in the water.
 It doesn't require any electricity, so feel free to set it up anywhere in your yard.

 If you'd like to hang a birdbath from a post or a tree, check out this mini hanging birdbath.
 It has a red cedar frame and a plastic pan.
 Enjoy watching birds bathe and drink from the comfort of your sofa.